 Charlie Wote - Ghana

 Japanese sandals usually with characteristic squared outsole and thonged.
 Traditionally made from rice straw or other plant fiber but also possible to find in different kinds of plastic nowadays.

-The thong is refered to as hanao(鼻緒) and is generally placed symeterically on each shoe making left and right shoes identical.
+The thong is referred to as hanao(鼻緒) and is generally placed symmetrically on each shoe making left and right shoes identical.

 Zōri is formally used together with Kimono where level of formality defines which kind of Zōri to use.
 In Japanese culture it´s common to take on and off shoes in different locations.
 Tying shoelaces is impractical in a tight kimono but Zōri is quick to slip in and out.

 Very similar to Zōri but with a platform outsole with two blocks having contact with the ground. the outsole is traditionally made from wood with the two blocks attached to one solid piece of wood.
 Originally invented in China and then later brought to Japan.

 Japanese platform sandals.
 Platform generally made from wood giving them a very distinct sound when walking.
 Started to be used during 18th century by Japanese maiko (apprentice geishas).
 Usually worn together with kimono where the high platform protects the kimono from touching the ground.
 The strap color symbolises the progress in becoming a geisha.